 China expands multi-entry permits for HK, Macao for neighboring city residents

 BEIJING, Nov.
-29 (Xinhua) -- China's central government has approved new travel policies allowing more frequent visits to Hong Kong and Macao for residents of Shenzhen, Zhuhai, and the Guangdong-Macao In-depth Cooperation Zone in Hengqin, according to an announcement on Friday.
+29 (Xinhua) -- China on Friday announced new policies enabling residents of Shenzhen and Zhuhai in Guangdong, the economic powerhouse province, to make more frequent visits to neighboring Hong Kong and Macao.

+The measures are seen as the country's latest efforts to enhance mobility and foster deeper integration within the Guangdong-Hong Kong-Macao Greater Bay Area.

-Starting Dec.
-1, 2024, Shenzhen permanent residents and holders of residence permits in the city will be eligible to apply for multi-entry permits to Hong Kong.
-The permits allow unlimited visits to the city within a year, with each stay capped at seven days, the National Immigration Administration said.
+According to a statement from the Exit and Entry Administration, starting Dec.
+1, 2024, permanent residents of Shenzhen and holders of residence permits in the city will be eligible to apply for multi-entry permits to Hong Kong.
+The permits allow unlimited visits to the city within a year, with each stay capped at seven days.

 From Jan.
-1, 2025, Zhuhai permanent residents will be able to apply for a "one trip per week" permit for Macao.
+1, 2025, permanent residents of Zhuhai City will be able to apply for a "one trip per week" permit for Macao.
 Under the policy, they can visit Macao once per calendar week, with a maximum stay of seven days per trip.

 Photos